openshift/oadp-operator/docs/developer/MTC_OADP_Upgrade.md

   startingCSV: mtc-operator.v1.6.3
 ```
 Debugging tips:
-- Always stream the pod logs `catalog-oprator` pod from the `openshift-operator-lifecycle-manager` namespace when you edit
+- Always stream the pod logs `catalog-operator` pod from the `openshift-operator-lifecycle-manager` namespace when you edit
 the MTC operator subscription
 - Lookout for the status of `installPlan`
 - Also, check up on the health of the catalog source pods in `openshift-marketplace` namespace.